Friday, June 05, 2026

 This is why the Church that comes from the apostles does not look like a modern religious meeting with emotional songs and a self-help talk.
 It looks like the Old Law fulfilled, universalized, Catholicized, and sacramentally entrenched in Christ.

-It has altar because Christianity is sacrificial.
-It has priesthood because Christ is High Priest.
-It has Eucharist because Christ gives His Body and Blood.
-It has bishops because the apostles governed.
-It has Tradition because the faith was handed on before the New Testament was complete.
-It has Scripture because the Church preserved the inspired writings.
+It has an altar because Christianity is sacrificial.
+It has the priesthood because Christ is High Priest.
+It has the Eucharist because Christ gives His Body and Blood.
+It has bishops because the apostles governed and shepherded.
+It has Tradition because the faith was handed on before the contents of the New Testament were even complete.
+It has Scripture because the Church finally decided Christianity’s rampant spread meant it needed to preserve the inspired writings.
 It has canon because the Church had to guard the faithful from false writings and distorted teachings.

 This is Catholic realism.